jsleung1/project4_docker_kubernetes/README.md

     }
     ```
     - Execute ```kubectl apply -f aws-secret.yaml```: This file is required by fluentd to access our AWS Cloudwatch.
 Note the namespace must be set as 'default' (which is the namespace of our Kubernetes cluster).
 The aws_access_key_id and aws_secret_access_key are base64 strings.
     - Execute ```kubectl apply -f fluentd-configmap.yaml```:  Ensure the namespace is set to 'default'.
 The log_group_name_key is set to "udacity_project4_log_group".
-The log_stream_name is set to the actual name of the pod running in our Kubernetes cluster.
+The log_stream_name is set to the actual full name of the pods running in our Kubernetes cluster.
 FluentD will automatically create the log group and log stream under our AWS Cloudwatch.
     - Execute ```kubectl apply -f fluentd-ds.yaml```:  This file will create the FluentD pods in our Kubernetes cluster.
 The FluentD pods will redirect the logs of our pods (reverseproxy, frontend, backend-feed, backend-user) to the AWS Cloudwatch.
     - Create a Metric filter for log group "udacity_project4_log_group", which will trigger the Alarm and notify the end user subscribed in AWS Simple Notification Service (SNS).